 MicroCarb is a CNES microsatellite mission with the goal to monitor the fluxes of carbon dioxide (CO2) at the surface between the atmosphere and the oceans and vegetation.
-A better knowledge of the carbon flux is needed to: 1) 2)

 • Understand the functioning of the vegetation (yearly cycle, response to meteorological anomalies)